 Therapeutic drug monitoring (TDM) is used by lab managers to monitor and maintain drug levels within a given window.
 The concentration range where the drug does the most with minimum effects is the therapeutic window.
 Immunosuppressant monitoring is mainly used for drugs that are used on a long-term basis.
 TDM is carried out by taking skin and blood micro samples.

 There are many stakeholders when it comes to immunosuppressant monitoring and lab directors and managers play an important role in the entire process.
 Most hospitals are outsourcing their services to diagnostic laboratories.
 There are several benefits of outsourcing and using micro samples.

-Traditional sampling methods can be very intrusive especially for the elderly who might have collapsed veins.
+Traditional sampling methods can be very intrusive, especially for the young who have very small veins, or for the elderly who might have collapsed veins.

 Emerging technologies in pathology have made it easier for lab managers to do their jobs.
 With point-of-care remote patient monitoring micro sampling devices, it is easier for immunosuppressant monitoring to be done.
 Patients also have improved medical care and can get more detailed diagnosis and treatment.
 If there are any adverse reactions to the drugs, they can have them changed before any damage occurs.

 Learn more about microsampling for therapeutic drug monitoring: